 - You use more electricity to maintain temperatures in your home because the weather outside has changed.

 - There is a problem with your electric meter.
 Did you know that you can request that an electrician examine your meter at no cost once a year?
-Put your mind at ease and do what you must to ensure your electric meter works efficiently.
+Put your mind at ease and ensure your electric meter works efficiently.

 What Do I Do if Someone is Stealing Electricity from Me?